KumarLabJax/JABS-device-client/README.md

 modify the `PYLONDIR` variable in the Makefile.

 You will also need several ffmpeg libraries, and their development header files.
-On Ubuntu, `sudo apt install libavcodec-dev libavformat-dev libavfilter-dev libavdevice-dev libavformat-dev libavutil-dev` will install these and their dependencies, however we recommend installing ffmpeg from source.
+We recommend installing ffmpeg from source rather than depending on the older versions provided by the OS package manger.

+The final dependency is on libsystemd-dev, which can be installed with `sudo apt install libsystemd-dev` on Ubuntu.

 Once the dependencies are installed, running  the `make` command in this directory will compile the JAX-MBA client.
-Running `sudo make install` will install the binary in `/opt/jax-mba/bin` and a config file template in `/opt/jax-mba/conf/jax-mba.ini`.
-This config file will have to be completed with system-specific settings before the service can be started.
+Running `sudo make install` will install the binary in `/opt/jax-mba/bin/` and a config file template in `/opt/jax-mba/conf/jax-mba.ini`.
+This config file will have to be completed with system-specific settings before the service can be started. `make install` will also copy a Systend Unit file into `/etc/systemd/system/`

 ### Configuring as a daemon